 The Benefits of Yarrow Go Beyond Healing Wounds

-✓ Promotes digestion and detoxification.
-Yarrow's bitter components and fatty acids encourage proper bile secretion from the gallbladder, which can then improve digestion and keep gallstones from forming.
-It can also help stimulate appetite.
+Promotes digestion and detoxification.
+Yarrow’s bitter components and fatty acids encourage proper bile secretion from the gallbladder, which can then improve digestion and keep gallstones from forming.

-✓ Helps stop nosebleeds.
-Applying dried or powdered yarrow leaves inside nostrils can help stop the bleeding.
+Helps stop nosebleeds.
+Applying dried or powdered yarrow leaves inside nostrils may help stop the bleeding.15

 You can also use yarrow for your culinary needs.
-The wispy and tender leaves, plucked fresh from the plant, can be added to salads, soups, meat dishes and stir-fried beans.
-The Haida people living in the Queen Charlotte Islands are known for drying butter clams on yarrow stalks.
-They believed that this gave the shellfish a pleasant taste.15
+The wispy and tender leaves, plucked fresh from the plant, can be added to salads, soups and egg dishes.22 The Haida living in the Queen Charlotte Islands were known for drying butter clams on yarrow stalks.
+They believed that this gave the shellfish a pleasant taste.23

 Before Using Yarrow in Recipes, Keep These Tips in Mind